Bethel Office of Financial Aid

 How many CPoS credits do I need to be considered full-time?

-CAS/CAPS: At least 12 CPoS credits per term are necessary to be considered full-time.
+CAS/CAPS—At least 12 CPoS credits per term are necessary to be considered full-time.

-*Please note: Some licensure program students must abide by undergraduate financial aid rules and policies.
+*Please note—Some licensure program students must abide by undergraduate financial aid rules and policies.

-Please reference your Degree Works dashboard to determine if the courses you have registered for count toward your graduation requirements.
+How will I know if a class counts towards my course program of study (CPoS)?
+Please reference your DegreeWorks dashboard to determine if the courses you have registered for count toward your graduation requirements.
 Major, minor and concentration course requirements that have not yet been fulfilled will count toward aid.
-Electives may also count towards aid if they are listed in the "Elective Credits Required for this Degree" section in Degree Works.
+Electives may also count towards aid if they are listed in the "Elective Credits Required for this Degree" section in DegreeWorks.
 Electives listed in the "Extra Electives Not Required for This Degree" section are not eligible for aid.
 We advise that if you have questions regarding CPoS, term schedules and or/your academic plan, please contact your academic advisor.

+If I enroll less than full-time, will my financial aid be impacted?
 Generally speaking if you are a CAS/CAPS student, yes.
 If you are enrolled less than full-time, your financial aid (which may include federal, state and/or institutional scholarships, grants, loans) is subject to proration.
 GS/SEM students may have loan eligibility decrease if enrolled less than full-time.
-Please review Financial Aid Terms & Conditions for more detail.
+Please review the financial aid terms and conditions for more detail.

 When does enrollment lock each semester for financial aid eligibility?

-CAS and SEM students: All financial aid (federal, state and institutional aid) locks each term on the 10th day of classes.
+CAS and SEM students—All financial aid (federal, state and institutional aid) locks each term on day 10 of classes.
 However, eligibility for loans is not locked at this time.
 Eligibility for loans is based on enrollment at the time the loan disburses.
-Students must be at least half time to receive loans.
-CAPS and GS students: Federal and institutional aid does not lock for CAPS/GS students.
-However, if you drop or withdraw from one or more courses during a term, your financial aid is subject to change.
+Students must be at least HT to receive loans.

-Students may submit a petition form via the Registrar's Office explaining the circumstance.
+What if a course doesn't count toward my program of study but I think it should?
+Students may submit a petition form via the Office of the Registrar explaining the circumstance.
 Bethel will review the petition and respond to you via email when a decision has been made.

 Scholarships